YimMenu-Lua/Harmless-Scripts/README.md

 | <details><summary>Radar Zoom</summary>![Image]()</details> | Zoom the radar in and out | HUD |
 | <details><summary>Expanded Radar</summary>![Image]()</details> | Show expanded radar (has the same effect when pressin Z, but is always on) | HUD |

-## Special Features of Harmless's Scripts

-- **Custom Tooltip** - Experimental type of tooltip.
-  - **Tooltip Delay** - Tooltip appears after a 300ms hover delay.
-  - **Tooltip Position** - Tooltip appears at the bottom center of the screen.
-  - **Special Message & Color** - Set a "special message" for the tooltip that's below the regular tooltip message with a custom color.

-Future ideas for the custom tooltip.

-- [ ] Ability to change the delay time
-- [ ] Change the position of the tooltip
-- [ ] Show current keybind for the item (button, checkbox, etc)
-- [ ] Set a custom hotkey for the item

 ## Future Ideas for Harmless's Scripts (To Do List)